-The Applied Behavior Analysis Course Sequence Director along with the MA faculty has responsibility for the integrity of the academic certificate program.
+The Director of the Applied Behavior Analysis program along with the MA faculty has responsibility for the integrity of the academic certificate program.
 The certificate's content and requirements are closely monitored and assessed to meet the requirements of the BACB and the needs of this field of psychology.